 - six straight days in the same workweek.

-California employers normally must give their employees meal breaks and rest time.
+California employers normally must give you meal breaks and rest time unless you are considered exempt.

-For sales employees that are paid only on commission, employers must also pay them for the time they spend on their rest breaks.8 This pay is separate and in addition to the payment of any commissions.9
+If you are a sales employee paid only on commission, your employer must also pay you for the time you spend on your rest breaks.8 This pay is separate and in addition to the payment of any commissions.9

 Legal References: